-Once a relationships can be displayed on standard forms as dropdown menus or tables, where end users can search for and/or create new objects through that relationship.
+Relationships can be displayed on standard forms as dropdown menus or tables, where end users can search for and/or create new objects through that relationship, depending on the element's settings.
 Before the relationship element can be added to a form, it must be added to the object type as a component.
 See Add Relationships to an Object Type for more information.